-Your information will only be stored within the UK and EEA.
-We may transfer your information outside the UK and/or EEA.
+Your information will only be stored within the UK.
+We may transfer your information outside the UK.

 If you are an owner and we factor your property and you are living out with the UK, invoices and other relevant information with be emailed to your specified email address.